Property404/kabutOS/README.md

 ## Setting up Distrobox

-This not required for all distros, but is required for development on Fedora
+While KabutOS will build anywhere, a GDB build for RISC-V is lacking in the Fedora system packages, so installing Debian via Distrobox is useful for debugging.

 Install Distrobox: